hpc-uk/build-instructions/pyenvs/horovod/build_horovod_0.25.0_cirrus_cpu.md

-Instructions for building Horovod for the Cirrus GPU nodes
+Instructions for building Horovod for the Cirrus CPU nodes
 ==========================================================

 These instructions show how to build a Python virtual environment (venv) that provides Horovod 0.25.0, a distributed deep learning training framework,